r-devel/rcwg/working_documents/install_r_macos.md

     </details>

-1. Download the latest recommended packages:
+1. Download the source code for the recommended packages:

     ``` sh
     $TOP_SRCDIR/tools/rsync-recommended